lamtota40/ngrok-easy-install/README.md

 # ngrok-easy-install
 Easy instalation for Ngrok v3 stable

-Function Ngrok: solution for tunnel if not have ip public aplication for SSH,RDP,VNC,Website,other
+Function Ngrok: one solution for those of you who don't have a public IP <br>
+aplication for SSH,RDP,VNC,Website,other

 # instalation